mwaak/ggdescdist/README.md

 This is a simple package with a simple goal: Produce a Cullen and Frey skewness-kurtosis plot using `ggplot2`.
-The underlying code is adapted from the `fitdistrplus` package, where the `descdist` function provides skewness-kurtosis plot in base R. The `ggplot2` version attempts to recreate the look and function of that plot, but with more elegant theme elements.
+The underlying code is adapted from the `fitdistrplus` package, where the `descdist` function provides a skewness-kurtosis plot using base R graphics.
+The `ggplot2` version attempts to recreate the look and function of that plot, but with more elegant theme elements.
 The beauty of `ggplot2` is that the resulting plot is fully customizable.
 If desired, all theme elements can be turned off, producing a plot using the default `ggplot2` theme.

 ## Installation